-- 3 stages [YHT+16]: Contextual features are considered in the 3rd stage - Contextual => about the current result set - Rank based on specific features, Mean, Variance, Standardized features (see also [LNO+15a]), Topic model similarity - First two stages are executed at each serving node - N stages [CGBC17]: Which model in each stage?
+- 3 stages [YHT+16]: Contextual features are considered in the 3rd stage - Contextual => about the current result set - Rank based on specific features, Mean, Variance, Standardized features (see also [LNO+15a]), topic model similarity - First two stages are executed at each serving node - N stages [CGBC17]: Which model in each stage?
 Which features?
-How many documents? - About 200 configurations tested - best results with N=3 stages, 2500 and 700 docs between stages - A proper methodology/algorithm for choosing the best configuration is still missing.
+How many documents? - About 200 configurations tested, best results with N=3 stages, 2500 and 700 docs between stages - Predict the best k for STAGE 1 [CCL16], and the best processing pipeline [MCB+18] - A proper methodology/algorithm for choosing the best configuration is still missing.